ivanivanov10101/filmio-main/README.md

 - Search functionality with the ability to filter by article title, category and to sort by article date.
 - Dark Theme.
 - User accounts.
 Creation, updating account details.
 Account can be created with OAuth or a regular email address.
+- Input data validation for account login and creation, article submitting and posted comments.
 - Admin dashboard and general functionality.
 All articles can be edited or deleted.
 All user comments can be deleted by admin.

 ![preview1](preview1.png)